This article shows how to understand the impact of purchase price changes compared to the previous year’s prices, using Fourth Analytics.

 - Within the 'Product Details' filters, set the Category filter as required

-- Refer to the number of products purchased this year compared to number of products purchased both years to see if this is a relevant exercise
+- Refer to the number of products purchased this year compared to the number of products purchased in both years to see if this is a relevant exercise

 The right hand graphic will indicate the net price impact and if movements have been both positive and negative.